eddyK15501/text-editor-pwa/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-A single-page text editor PWA (Progressive Web Application) running in the browser, optimized for fast loading with Webpack, enhanced with offline capabilities through integration of a service worker using Workbox, and with app installation and display settings defined in the manifest.json.
-Additionally, an IndexedDB client-side database is created using the IDB package.
+A single-page text editor PWA (Progressive Web Application) running in the browser, optimized for fast loading, by bundling files together with Webpack.
+App installation and display settings defined in the manifest.json, enhanced with offline capabilities through integration of a service worker using Workbox.
+IndexedDB client-side database created with the IDB package.
 Application deployed and hosted on Heroku.
 #### CodeMirror text editor theme change, from 'monakai' to 'default'

 ## Link to the Deployed Application: